Posted: Dec 26, 2012 3:17 PM by CJ, The Associated Press

-LOS ANGELES (AP) - Los Angeles police are offering groceries for guns in a buyback program that was moved up in the wake of the Connecticut tragedy.
+LOS ANGELES (AP) - Los Angeles police are offering grocery store gift cards for guns in a buyback program that was moved up in the wake of the Connecticut school shooting.

-Police officials will be accepting weapons Wednesday at the LA Memorial Sports Arena and the Van Nuys Masonic Temple.
+Long lines of cars have formed Wednesday as people turn in weapons at Los Angeles Memorial Sports Arena and the Van Nuys Masonic Temple.

-City News Service says weapons can be turned in with no questions asked.
-Handguns, rifles and shotguns can be exchanged for $100 Ralphs grocery store gift cars.
-An automatic weapons will earn a $200 card.
+The anonymous buyback program means weapons can be turned in with no questions asked.
+Handguns, rifles and shotguns can be exchanged for $100 Ralphs grocery store gift cards.
+Assault weapons earn a $200 card.

 The program, designed to get guns off the streets, usually is held in May.
-Mayor Antonio Villaraigosa accelerated it in the wake of the Dec.
-14 shooting that killed 26 people at a Newton, Conn.
-School.
+Mayor Antonio Villaraigosa decided to do it now in the wake of the Dec.
+14 shooting rampage in Newtown, Conn.